Scoped access for high-risk workflows

 CLI v2.0.4

-BROKER: Request approved by policy
+BROKER: Request denied

 The OpenScope Model